Alycia Sellie is currently an Assistant Professor and the Acquisitions Librarian at the Graduate Center Library.

 Alycia has specialized in unique library collections and zine librarianship.
 She debuted the Brooklyn College Library Zine Collection in 2012–a living archive of works made by and for Brooklyn College students.
-The collection now houses over 1500 zines.
-Alycia’s work on this collection grew out of her experiences co-organizing the 2009 NYC Zine Fest and founding the Madison Zine Fest in 2004, and from making her own publication, The Borough is My Library: A Metropolitan Library Workers’ Zine.
+Alycia’s work on this collection grew out of her experiences organizing zine events and from making her own publication, The Borough is My Library: A Metropolitan Library Workers’ Zine.

 Alycia is thoroughly engaged with issues of scholarly communication, electronic activism, and readers’ rights.
 She co-founded the Open Access @ CUNY blog and the Readers’ Bill of Rights for Digital Books project and she continues to explore issues of social justice and digital work in the humanities.

-Before joining CUNY, Alycia worked in Brooklyn at the Pratt Institute Library as the Public Services Coordinator; in Madison, Wisconsin at College Library and in the Memorial Library Preservation Lab; and as a substitute librarian at the Minneapolis Public Library.
-She had her start in librarianship working in the distinguished Newspapers and Periodicals department of the Wisconsin Historical Society Library under the mentorship of alternative and radical press expert, James Danky.
+Before joining CUNY in 2009, Alycia worked at the Pratt Institute Library in Brooklyn; in Madison, Wisconsin, at College Library and in the Memorial Library Preservation Lab; and at the Minneapolis Public Library.
+She had her start working in the distinguished Newspapers and Periodicals department of the Wisconsin Historical Society Library under the mentorship of alternative and radical press expert, James Danky.

 Alycia holds a B.S. in Fine Art and an M.A. in Library Science, both from the University of Wisconsin-Madison.
 She recently completed the Master of Arts in Liberal Studies program at the Graduate Center, where her thesis project explored the intersections of zines and copyleft.